matglas/phpdock/README.md

 to setup a project that could be reused inside our company.
 This could be either for development or to run a CI suite for our projects.

+# Usage
+- Use docker-compose to build/run the containers.
+- Use docker-enter [container_name] to go into the container and run stuff.
+  This is just for convenience.
+You could enable ssh but that disabled by default.

 # Containers
 This project has now 2 containers